-The National soil map of Scotland and the Soil map of Scotland (partial cover) provide information on soil types at national and regional scales.
-The Soil map of Scotland (partial cover) covers the main agricultural areas in more detail.
-The data these maps provide can give useful background information for agricultural soil management.
-However, for making decisions on specific management practices you will need to carry out more detailed sampling and analysis.
+The National soil map of Scotland and the Soil map of Scotland (partial cover) provide useful background information on the types and properties of soils at national and regional scales.
+The more detailed Soil map of Scotland (partial cover) covers the main areas of cultivated land.
+However, for making decisions on specific management practices at a field scale you will need to carry out more detailed sampling and analysis.

-You can also access additional information on the soil properties of some of the individual soil series described in these maps from the Soil Map Unit Description Sheets (SMUDS).
+Additional information on the properties of some of the individual soil types (Soil series) shown on these maps can be found in Soil Map Unit Description Sheets (SMUDS).

 On a field scale, there are a range of soil properties that will determine what you will be able to grow in your fields including soil texture, structure, organic matter content and chemistry.

-You can find out more about these properties and how they affect what you can grow in your fields in the Valuing your Soils booklet which gives practical guidance on how to protect and improve farm soils.
+You can find out more about these properties and how they affect what you can grow in your fields in the Valuing your Soils booklet.

-You may need to assess your soil structure to determine compaction and drainage.
+You may need to assess your soil structure to determine if the soils is compacted or if the drainage is impeded.
 Soil structure can be assessed visually using the VESS test.
 The Squelch test can be carried out to work out when to avoid certain farming operations in order to prevent soil compaction.

 Soil organisms such as earthworms are also very good for soil.
 They can improve soil structure by burrowing and moving organic matter through the soil profile.
 Their burrows also allow water and air to get into the soil.
-They are useful indicators of biological soil quality – which can be assessed at the same time as the soil structure by taking a spade full of soil and counting the worms!
+They are useful indicators of biological soil quality, which can be assessed at the same time as the soil structure by taking a spadeful of soil and counting the worms.

 There are a number of approaches that you can use to help keep your soil in good condition and ultimately help you get the most from your land.
-Keeping your soil in good condition can help protect the wider environment as well.
+Healthy soils can also help protect the wider environment.

-Soils are at risk from a number of threats including erosion and compaction, and risk maps are being developed.
-The Valuing your Soils booklet summarises a range of ways to protect your soils, including how to maintain organic matter content, how to prevent erosion and compaction, how to assess fertiliser requirement and how to carry out nutrient budgeting.
+Soils are at risk from a range of threats including erosion and compaction.
+Maps can help you identify areas on your farm likely to be vulnerable to some of these threats.
+The Valuing your Soils booklet summarises a number of ways to protect your soils, including how to maintain organic matter content, how to prevent erosion and compaction, how to carry out nutrient budgeting and assess fertiliser requirement.

 Cross compliance includes standards that land managers must meet in order to receive support scheme payments.
 Good Agricultural and Environmental Conditions (GAEC) are a range of standards designed to protect soils, habitats and landscape features on agricultural land.
 Standards have been developed to prevent soil erosion and to protect soil organic matter content.

-There is a wide range of technical notes and guidance providing advice on soil issues:
+There is a wide range of websites, technical notes and guidance providing advice on agricultural soils and their management.

 Adobe Acrobat Reader is the free, trusted leader for reliably viewing, annotating and signing PDFs.